 LOC recently heard from one of our young patients, Beau, who was diagnosed in 2020 with juvenile idiopathic scoliosis.
 Beau has embraced her treatment programme wholeheartedly.
 Her positive outlook and ‘can-do’ attitude are inspiring ... continue reading ...

-Ariana was examined by LOC physiotherapist and scoliosis expert Deborah Turnbull, who checked her spinal rotation using a scoliometer device that measures how much a rib hump protrudes - known as ‘angle of trunk rotation’ (ATR) ... continue reading ...
+Ariana was examined by LOC clinicians who checked for spinal rotation using a scoliometer device that measures how much a rib hump protrudes - known as ‘angle of trunk rotation’ (ATR) ... continue reading ...

 LOC first met 11-year-old Yasmin after she found out she had adolescent idiopathic scoliosis quite by chance; an X-ray taken for a chest complaint revealed she had abnormal twisting and curvature of the spine ... continue reading ...

-Motivated Angelina is a thirteen-year-old scoliosis patient currently going through Gensingen Brace by Dr Weiss® treatment, here her mother Paola talks to us about her scoliosis journey and her experience with the brace ... continue reading ...
+Motivated Angelina is a thirteen-year-old scoliosis patient currently going through scoliosis treatment, here her mother Paola talks to us about her scoliosis journey and her experience with the brace ... continue reading ...

 If you say something is going to be easy it will be easy and if you say something will be hard it will be hard.
 So, I'm just going to say that wearing my brace is easy.
 And as it turns out, it really is.